ELIXIREstonia/2025-01-29-EDA/docs/chapters/02_EDA_process.md

 1. What are the key steps involved in the EDA process?
 <details>
 <summary>Answer</summary>
-The key steps are: Understand the Data Context, Data Cleaning, Data Normalization, Initial Data Exploration, Detailed Data Exploration, Identify Patterns and Anomalies, Formulate Hypotheses, Document Findings, Conclude EDA, and Next Steps.
+The key steps are: Understand the Data Context, Data Cleaning, Initial Data Exploration, Data Normalization, Detailed Data Exploration, Formulate Hypotheses.
 </details>

 2. Why is it important to understand the data context before starting EDA?